wpmudev/global-site-search/README.md

 Remember to change the number to the ID of your sub-site.
 Note that this will also make the Site Search widget available on that sub-site.

-We hope you enjoy using Global Site Search.
-If you have any issues with use or configuration, or have a feature request, please drop by our [community forums][49] where support staff and other members are standing by to lend a hand.

 [38]: https://premium.wpmudev.org/wp-content/uploads/2009/09/searchfunction1.jpg
 [39]: https://premium.wpmudev.org/wp-content/uploads/2009/09/sitesearch.png
 [40]: https://premium.wpmudev.org/wpmu-manual/installing-regular-plugins-on-wpmu/